What is alcohol addiction?

 poor nutrition, resulting in weight loss, reduced energy and other health issues.

 Long-term effects include:

-- high risk of stroke and heart failure
+high risk of cardiovascular disease, such as a stroke and heart failure

-ReachOut NextStep is a tool that will give you personalised tips and help.
-If you’re struggling with alcohol dependency, give it a go.
-It will connect to info and services that can help.
+ReachOut NextStep is a tool that will give you personalised tips and help, and will connect you to useful info and services.